Dominoes: Scoring

 In blocking games, scoring happens at the end of the game.
 After a player has emptied their hand, thereby winning the game for the team, the score consists of the total pip count of the losing team's hands.
 In some rules, the pip count of the remaining stock is added.
 If a game is blocked because no player can move, the winner is often determined by adding the pips in players' hands.

 In scoring games, each individual can potentially add to the score.
 For example, in Bergen, players score two points whenever they cause a configuration in which both open ends have the same value and three points if additionally one open end is formed by a double.
 In Muggins, players score by ensuring the total pip count of the open ends is a multiple of a certain number.
 In variants of Muggins, the line of play may branch due to spinners.
 In the common U.S. variant known as Fives players score by making the open ends a multiple of five.

 In British public houses and social clubs, a scoring version of "5s-and-3s" is used.
 The game is normally played in pairs (two against two) and is played as a series of "ends".
 In each "end", the objective is for players to attach a domino from their hand to one end of those already played so that the sum of the end tiles is divisible by five or three.
-One point is scored for each time five or three can be divided into the sum of the two tiles, i.e. four at one end and five at the other makes nine, which is divisible by three three times, resulting in three points.
+One point is scored for each time five or three can be divided into the sum of the two tiles, i.e. five at one end and one at the other makes six, which is divisible by three twice, resulting in two points.
 Double five at one end and five at the other makes 15, which is divisible by three five times (five points) and divisible by five three times (three points) for a total of eight points.

 An "end" stops when one of the players is out, i.e., has played all of their tiles.
 In the event no player is able to empty their hand, then the player with the lowest domino left in hand is deemed to be out and scores one point.
 A game consists of any number of ends with points scored in the ends accumulating towards a total.
 The game ends when one of the pair's total score exceeds a set number of points.
 A running total score is often kept on a cribbage board.
 5s-and-3s is played in a number of competitive leagues in the British Isles.